-BNA has initiated of many programs in its 35 year history.
+BNA has initiated of many programs in its over 40 year history.
 We wrote a proposal back in the 1970s that laid the groundwork for after school programs throughout District 21, working with the late Councilman Sam Horowitz and the former District 21 School Superintendent, Donald Weber.

 We started out overseeing 12 after school programs, however, the jewel of our youth services was “SECOND CHANCE SUMMER SCHOOL” which afforded youngsters who fell behind an opportunity to make up their grades and move ahead with their peers.
 In the past decade we also have initiated ESL (English as a second language) as part of our endeavors to reach out to the growing New American population in Brighton Beach, Brooklyn.
 The children enhanced their academic experience with these newly learned skills.